mcjill/ezpie/CONTRIBUTING.md

 ## editing
 Editing of an file is aloud you can do on python tutorrial, javascript tutorial, html tutorial and css tutorial.
 Your name must be there as comment and email(optional)
-## commiting
-Your commit must be like added file_name, deleted file_name, updated file_name.

 ## issues
 Writing good issues is good for you and me to understand your need.
 You may get the answer to your issue late but I will try not to let that happen.
 ## will done